12 Steps to Financial Wellness – Step 7: How to Pay Yourself First

 Now that you have a number for the amount you want to save, you’ll need to work out a realistic timeline for meeting those goals.
 It’s best to give first priority to your emergency fund, but at the same time, it’s a good idea to start saving for retirement today so compound interest has an opportunity to work its magic.
 To that end, you may want to allocate the bulk of your monthly savings to your emergency fund until you meet your goal.
 Once your emergency fund is full, you can divide your savings more evenly between your short-term savings and long-term savings.

 Take your total for each goal, and divide it by the number of months in your timeline.
 For example, if you’ve decided you want to have an emergency fund of $24,000 established in four years’ time, you’ll divide $24,000 by 48 months to get $500 a month.
 This is the amount you’ll need to set aside each month to reach your goal in time.
 Do this for each of your goals.
-If you do not set a timeline, it will be really easy to not meet those goals.
+If you do not set a timeline, it will be too easy to ‘forget’ to set aside savings each month.

 Once you’ve got your savings plan ready to go, it’s best to make it automatic.
 You can set up a monthly transfer from your credit union checking account to your credit union savings account.
 This way, your savings will grow even when you forget to feed them.
 If you need help setting up the automatic transfers, check out my ‘Get to Movin‘ blog post.
 It has step-by-step instructions.